 Actually, heat energy is all around us – in volcanoes, in icebergs and in your body.
 All matter contains heat energy.

-Heat energy is the result of the movement of tiny particles called atoms molecules or ions in solids, liquids and gases.
-Heat energy can be transferred from one object to another, and the transfer or flow due to the difference in temperature between the two objects is called heat.
+Heat energy is the result of the movement of tiny particles called atoms, molecules or ions in solids, liquids and gases.
+Heat energy can be transferred from one object to another.
+The transfer or flow due to the difference in temperature between the two objects is called heat.